Advice for Hepatitis C treatment

 Side effects for each type of treatment can vary from person to person.

-How effective is treatment?
+How effective is the treatment?

-Direct acting antivirals (DAAs) cure 9 out of 10 patients with hepatitis C.
+Direct-acting antivirals (DAAs) cure 9 out of 10 patients with hepatitis C.

 Successful treatment does not give you any protection against another hepatitis C infection.
 You can still catch it again.